The measuring systems of the wire tension for the MEG II Drift Chamber by means of the resonant frequency technique: Characteristics of the wires used in the MEG II drift chamber

-Pure gold plated tungsten is used for anode wires, whose diameter is $20~\mu{\rm m}$.
+Pure gold plated tungsten is used for anode wires, whose diameter is $20~\mu{\rm m}$; the anode wire length is $\sim1.93~{\rm m}$ too.
 The anode wire material has a density $\delta=19.27~{\rm g/cm^3}$ and a resistivity $\rho=175~\Omega \times {\rm m}$.
 This type of wire allows us to use a readout electronics with lower gain and bandwidth (and hence lower noise) compared to other wires considered in order to be able to use the cluster counting technique~\cite{ClusterCount}.
+Differently from the aluminium wires, the tungsten wires have a long plastic phase, so that their breaking length is much larger than the elastic limit; in any case the elastic limit of these wires corresponds to $\sim10.2~{\rm mm}$, almost twice the working elongation, as explained at the end of the paragraph.

-The mechanical parameters of the silver plated Al$5056$ and gold plated tungsten wires selected for the CDCH are summarized in table~\ref{tab:wireparam}.
+The mechanical parameters of the silver plated Al$5056$ and gold plated tungsten wires selected for the CDCH are summarised in table~\ref{tab:wireparam}.

-The operating point was chosen at an absolute elongation of $5.2~{\rm mm}$ with respect to the rest length, corresponding to about $60~\%$ of the elastic limit of all wires.
+The operating point was chosen at an absolute elongation of $5.2~{\rm mm}$ with respect to the rest length, corresponding to about $60\%$ of the elastic limit of all wires.
 This value was obtained by means of detailed Garfield~\cite{Garfield} based simulations of the electrostatic stability of the whole chamber and confirmed experimentally with the chamber in operation.